 - Determine when you plan to be open for business and calculate the foot traffic during these time periods at each location you want to investigate.In all likelihood, every location’s foot traffic will vary at different times, so make sure to count traffic over a slightly longer period than your target time (15 to 30 minutes before and after your planned operating hours).If you’ll be able to stay in one location for multiple work shifts, it may be in your best interest to count traffic for the entire day to hone in on the best times to operate.

-- Put together a gridded worksheet with each of your selected time periods listed down the left-hand side, and list different classes of pedestrians along the top, such as elderly, adults (with and without children), and bicyclists.Use five-minute time increments to allow an accurate profile to be calculated at the end of the process.
+- Put together a foot traffic grid worksheet with each of your selected time periods listed down the left-hand side, and list different classes of pedestrians along the top, such as elderly, adults (with and without children), and bicyclists.Use five-minute time increments to allow an accurate profile to be calculated at the end of the process.

 - Find a safe location from which to observe pedestrians, and identify a visual reference point, such as a parking meter.